GridTools/gt4py/docs/gt4py/gtscript.rst

 GT4Py is responsible for running it all for each element in the right order, parallelizing when possible.
 The machine code equivalent to a computation context would be a triple-nested for loop over each dimension.

 GT4Py is of course also aware that computations that access offset values can not be run in certain margin areas of the data (where the offset values would not exist).
 For horizontal offsets, GTScript will automatically take care of the margins and leave them untouched.
-If we want to enforce horizontal boundary conditions, they require their own computation context.
-For vertical offsets we can use computation intervals to run different computations on the boundaries.
+If we want to enforce horizontal boundary conditions, we require a separate stencil, to which we pass the boundarie's horizontal domain.
+For vertical offsets we can use computation :ref:`intervals<Interval Contexts>` to run different computations on the boundaries.
 This means we can "force" computations to run in the vertical margins where the offset elements do not exist.
 GTScript will fail to compile in those cases.

 Parallel Contexts
 -----------------